 Note that it’s much easier to do this if your data provider offers a platform that automates both your connections to external data sources and the process of searching for relevant data points.
 Otherwise, it's kind of a needle-in-a-haystack scenario.

 If the past year has proved anything to data scientists, it’s that economic, market, social and political realities can change utterly in the blink of an eye, making all your historical data and trends redundant.
 This means you need a way to tap into new signals and vast amounts of up-to-the-minute historical data without delay, to make sense of these changing realities and predict what’s going to happen next.
-Unless your data provider has an easy way to connect to continually updating datasets — and to automate your search for new, relevant data sources — you simply won’t be able to keep up in a crisis.
+Unless your data for FinTech provider has an easy way to connect to continually updating datasets — and to automate your search for new, relevant data sources — you simply won’t be able to keep up in a crisis.

 Unfortunately, this makes choosing a data provider even more difficult.
 Not only are you judging them on the quality, relevance and coverage of the data they currently provide, you’re also making a call on whether they’re set up to continually obtain and provide the best data going forward.
 Don’t leave this part of your assessment up to chance.
 Talk to each potential data provider about how they navigate this challenge and how they’ll help you update your models with the right data during times of upheaval.